tchayen/chess/making-of/README.md

 # Making of: 3D Chess in React

 Recently I made a tiny demo where I implemented a subset of the chess game, made it in 3D and implemented using React exclusively for the job.
-It will be a quick summary of what and how happened.
+It will be a quick summary of what happened and how it happened.

 ![Screenshot of the final effect](example.png)